The Best Anime Streaming Sites for 2023: Free & Paid

 AnimeHeaven.ru

 Cleverly, AnimeHeaven has a simple search bar to allow you to search and find the anime you’re interested in watching.
 At the top of the site, you can browse by anime, dub, series, movies, ongoing content, popular, schedule, and random.
-I personally enjoy the random feature, because it introduces content that might otherwise be overlooked.
-However, a lot of the ads I was shown had an emphasis on hentai, so I wouldn’t suggest this site for those under 18.

 Best Anime Streaming Sites: AnimeHeaven

-What I don’t love about this site is that it doesn’t store files on the server.
-This makes them prone to broken links at third-party save points.
 There are popups all over the website, and one even appeared to have a virus.
 That said, once you get to the anime, it’s possible to find some hidden gems.
-Overall, though, I’d suggest skipping this one unless you want your computer to get a bug.

 Twist.moe

 On Twist.moe, the site claims to be ad-free and subscription-free, but the first thing that pops up is an ad (which most likely contains a virus).
-This is something to watch out for if you’re looking for a streaming site and also want to avoid damaging your phone, tablet, or computer.
+This is something to watch out for if you’re looking for a streaming site and want to avoid damaging your phone, tablet, or computer.

-If you have an ad blocker, that’s a good way to get around the issue.
-There is a chat on the website, which you can try to use to talk to others if you need information about popular anime or trends on the site.
-You can also sign up and make a username, so you can chat under any name you’d like.
-You do have to log in to chat, which helps cut down on the random chat bots.
+There is a chat on the website, which you can use to talk to others if you need information about popular anime or trends.
+You can also sign up and make a username to chat.
+You do have to log in to chat, which helps cut down on the random chatbots.

 Best Anime Streaming Sites: Twist Anime

-When you click on a show that you’d like, you will find that it pulls up immediately on a new page.
-The chat may remain open on the right0hand side if you like.
-There is no indication of how many shows there are, but they’re in alphabetical order and available for search with the search bar.
+The chat may remain open on the right-hand side if you want.
+There is no indication of how many shows there are.
+Still, they’re in alphabetical order and available for search with the search bar.

 DarkAnime

-As a streaming site, I can’t recommend DarkAnime.stream.
-The site has multiple popups, and frequently took me to thrid-party websites whenever I tried to click on anything.
-You can get rid of them if you create an an account… supposedly.
-Even when trying to do that, as soon as I clicked on “hide ads,” it took me to a completely different website.
+The site has multiple popups and frequently took me to third-party websites whenever I tried to click on anything.
+You can get rid of them if you create an account… supposedly.
+Even when trying to do that, when I clicked on “hide ads,” it took me to a completely different website.

 Best Anime Streaming Sites: DarkAnime